matimortari/windkeep/README.md

 - **Role-Based Access Control:** Control access at both organization and project levels for maximum flexibility and security.
 - **Audit Logs:** Monitor your organization's activities with detailed audit logs tracking sensitive operations, such as secret changes and role updates.
 - **Encrypted Secrets:** Your secrets are encrypted at rest and never exposed unencrypted beyond the UI.
-- **CLI Integration:** Take control from your terminal with the SecretkeepR CLI for fast, scriptable management.
+- **CLI Integration:** Take control from your terminal with the WindKeep CLI for fast, scriptable management.

 ## Stack